Bowl Me Over

 Yes they should be refrigerated.

-Three to four days.
-I think Grandma would leave them for a week, but they never seem to last that long in our home!
+Two to three days.
+Grandma would leave them for a week, but they never seem to last that long in our home!

 Unopened pickles will not go bad in the refrigerator because of the fermentation process from the brine.
 Though pickles have a use by date, even after that date they will not go bad.
 Of course if it develops any mold, discard the entire jar.

-Dill pickles are spiced with sprigs of fresh dill, garlic cloves and spices.
+Dill pickles have sprigs of fresh dill, garlic cloves and spices.

-- It is not necessary to peel the cucumbers before slicing - keep it on or remove it, your personal preference.
+It is not necessary to peel the cucumbers before slicing - keep it on or remove it, your personal preference.
 Just be sure to wash the cukes well first.
-I prefer the texture of the peel after it's pickled.
+I prefer the texture with the peel.

 Variations

-- Add red onions or sliced green pepper to the mason jars along with the pickles - they are delicious!
+• Add red onions, sliced carrots or sliced green pepper to the mason jars along with the pickles - they are delicious!

 Serving suggestions